Siegel-Lab/BioSmoother/Manual.md

 - `Count MMR if all mapping loci are within the same bin and ignore non-MMRs`.
 This option allows analysis only of multimapping reads that are enclosed in a bin.
 This option can be useful for exploratory purposes.
 - `Count MMR if mapping loci minimum bounding-box overlaps bin and ignore non-MMRs`.
 This option allows analysis of multimapping reads that are not enclosed in a bin.
 This option can be useful for exploratory purposes.

-A tick box allows to show multimapping reads with incomplete mapping loci lists, which correspond to those that have too many mapping locations to be reported with the given maximum when running the mapping.
+A checkbox allows to show multimapping reads with incomplete mapping loci lists, which correspond to those that have too many mapping locations to be reported with the given maximum when running the mapping.
 When running the alignment with bwa, the maximum number of alignments to output in the XA tag can be predetermined with the -n option for the bwa samse command, and if there are more hits than the -n value, the XA tag is not written.
 It is important to notice that displaying these multi-mappers might introduce noise to the heatmap.

 <figure align=center>
 <img src="./docs_conf/static/rescue_multimappers.gif" width=50%> <img src="./docs_conf/static/legend.png" width=15%>
 <figcaption> <b>Figure:</b> Filtering out multimapping reads that overlap multiple bins. </figcaption>
 </figure>

-The :guilabel:`Directionality` dropdown menu allows choosing whether to display interaction for which interaction partners map to any or a particular strand.
+The :guilabel:`Directionality` dropdown menu allows choosing whether to display interactions for which interaction partners map to any or a particular strand.
 The options are the following:
 - `Count pairs where reads map to any strand`
 - `Count pairs where reads map to the same strand`
 - `Count pairs where reads map to opposite strands`